craftweeks/wp-algolia-search-addons/README.md

   - **Autocomplete with Locale**: Provides locale-filtered autocomplete suggestions for multilingual users.
 - **WP-to-Static Support**:
   - **URL Rewrite**: Rewrites site URLs with deployment URLs for static site generation.
+- **Override Pages with Instantsearch**: Allows you to override specific pages with the Algolia instantsearch page, creating a dedicated search page on your site.

 ## Prerequisites